CLARIAH/wp6-missieven/docs/transcription06.md

 feature | type | description
 --- | --- | ---
-facs | string | variable part of a url to the online version of the facsimile of this page n | integer | the number of the page within the volume tpl | 1 or 2 | refers to which url template must be used to get the facsimile url vol | integer | the number of the volume that includes this page
+`facs` | string | variable part of a URL to the online version of the facsimile of this page `n` | integer | the number of the page within the volume `tpl` | 1 or 2 | refers to which URL template must be used to get the facsimile URL `vol` | integer | the number of the volume that includes this page

 There are two templates: